How Preferences Are Overhauled in DaVinci Resolve 14 Public Beta 7

 It wasn’t until I found User preferences sitting in the same menu as System Preferences that I grokked what Blackmagic had done… then I released a loud triumphant hoot!

 Examining the Preferences Structure of DaVinci Resolve 14

-Since I need to share my enthusiasm for this preferences redesign, I decided to record an Insight on the logic of it (as best as I can intuit).
+Since I need to share my enthusiasm for this preference redesign, I decided to record an Insight on the logic of it (as best as I can intuit).
 I also share thoughts on one major feature that is missing from this redesign.
 Plus, I remind long-time members who have taken my self-contained DaVinci Resolve training courses about the one remaining Big Picture project settings gripe I’ve had for 7 years… that isn’t fixed in this release of Resolve 14.

 A warning about Public Betas

 Keep in mind, during Public Beta release cycles Blackmagic is known to make major structural changes.
 The preferences as laid out in this Insight are subject to major revisions in later builds.
 If you’re watching this a few weeks or months from now then you can expect they’ve tweaked what’s been recorded here.

 Enjoy this Video Insight!

 PS – Don’t forget, if you’re an existing Resolve user, Mixing Light Contributor Joey D’Anna recorded a stand-alone training title detailing the major new features in DaVinci Resolve 14 – that Mixing Light members get to buy at a discount.